JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 [//]: # (title: What is Kotlin Multiplatform)
+[//]: # (description: Kotlin Multiplatform is an open-source technology from JetBrains that enables sharing code across Android, iOS, desktop, web, and server.)

 Kotlin Multiplatform (KMP) is an open-source technology from JetBrains that enables sharing code across Android, iOS, desktop, web, and server while retaining the advantages of native development.